BrillConsulting/BrillConsulting/README.md

 ## 💼 Projects

 ### 📊 Data Analysis
--  Data analysis and visualization of real estate prices using Python and libraries like Pandas and Seaborn.
+-  Data analysis and visualization

 ### 🤖 Machine Learning
--  ML model for classifying movie reviews using Scikit-Learn and TensorFlow.
+-  ML model

 ### 📝 Natural Language Processing
--  Natural language processing in action - detecting fake news.
+-  Natural language processing in action

 ### 📷 Computer Vision
--  Utilizing OpenCV and neural networks for object recognition in images.
+-  Utilizing OpenCV and neural networks

 ### ☁️ MLOps
--  An example MLOps pipeline based on Docker and Kubernetes containers.
+-  An example MLOps pipeline

 ### 🏗️ Data Architecture
--  Description of a data architecture project for real-time processing and analysis.
+-  Data architecture project

 ## 🚀 How to Run Projects
 In each project, you'll find detailed instructions on how to run and test the project.
 Check the README in each project to learn more.